Menu

 Facilitators:

-Ron Foyer (CALL) and Brian Webber (MCLL) If no response: right click, copy email address & send manual email to register.
+Ron Foyer (CALL) and if no response: right click, copy email address & send manual email to register.

 Ron Foyer grew up in the UK and has 2 degrees in Mathematics.
 In his career he worked almost entirely in the IT field including long stints with IBM Canada and Gulf Canada.
 He came to Canada in 1965, starting Canadian work in Canada at the Defence Research Board facility at Valcartier near Quebec City.
 He has been an active member of CALL for 9 years.